 The fish was lightly crispy yet soft, the tomatoes lightly cooked yet still juicy and with the ginger still crunchy the blend of flavors and textures was magnificent.
 I was incredibly pleased both with myself and the finished dish.

-Best of all, the ingredients and preparation are simple enough that this recipe can easily be prepared back home in the US!
+Best of all, the ingredients and preparation are simple enough that this beer fish recipe can easily be prepared back home in the US!

 The biggest cooking takeaway from the class was that in Chinese style cooking the wok always need to be heated over high heat until smoking, then reduce the heat to low and add the oil.
 Hot wok, cold oil.